Kenichi Yamamoto (engineer): Supervisor role

 Around 1961, the company's president appointed Yamamoto as the supervisor of a team tasked with producing a commercial model of the Wankel engine (a rotary combustion engine) invented by the German engineer Felix Wankel and licensed to Mazda.
 Yamamoto's team of 47 engineers were nicknamed "47 Ronin" for their loyalty and perseverance to the company.
-At that time, Japan's Ministry of International Trade and Industry was pressurizing smaller automobile manufacturers like Toyo Kogyo to merge with the larger companies (Toyota, Nissan and Isuzu) to become more competitive.
+At that time, Japan's Ministry of International Trade and Industry was pressuring smaller automobile manufacturers like Toyo Kogyo to merge with the larger companies (Toyota, Nissan and Isuzu) to become more competitive.
 The success of an improved engine would allow Toyo Kogyo to remain independent.

 Yamamoto's team produced the Mazda Wankel engine which powered the Mazda Cosmo introduced at the Tokyo Motor Show in 1963.
 Subsequently, the engine was mass-produced and featured in the company's vehicles.
 However, its high fuel consumption led to declining sales and near-bankruptcy for the company during the oil crisis of early 1970s.

 In 1974, Yamamoto was appointed to lead a project to come up with fuel-saving innovations.
 He decided not to abandon the Mazda Wankel engine project, insisting that it differentiated the company from its competitors.
 The project produced an engine with significant improvement in fuel economy.
 The engine was featured in the immensely successful Mazda RX-7 model, which Yamamoto helped design.
 He also supervised the design teams for Mazda 626 and Mazda GLC/323: the three models played an important role in the company's financial turnaround.